|

 the Renewable Grid

-There are numerous points throughout the WindFuels site where
+There are numerous points throughout the discussion of WindFuels

-energy prices that we project in the near term are $25/MWh, and
+we project in the near term are $25/MWh, and the average case

-the average case is $10/MWh.
-This price expectation is our most
+is $15/MWh.
+This price expectation is our most often misunderstood

-Understanding the affect that deep wind power penetration
+Understanding the effect that deep wind power penetration has

-has on the electricity market is crucial to understanding
+on the electricity market is crucial to understanding one of

 the most